hun0r/kreta/README.md

   - same use as in all

 known errors:
-  - no real check if a student belongs there
-  - have to re run the init to have up to date data
+  - only checks if school maches

 ## known errors and what may be coming
   - no dataclass for many requests (open issue if u find one and can show a sample of the response)
   - no data funcs for the dataclasses
-  - SchoolClass has problems
+  - SchoolClass has a problem
   - even bigger grouping (School)
   - SchoolClass -> dict subclass
   - Diak -> session subclass
   - the global api